Search Language Syntax

 licenseModel = 'LICENSE_INCLUDED' && (dataStoragePercentage > 40 || lifecycleState != 'FAILED')

-In the preceding example, all results returned will have "LICENSE_INCLUDED" as the value in the field named "licenseModel" and either a value greater than 40 as the value for the field named "dataStoragePercentage" or anything that is not "FAILED" for the value of the field named "lifecycleState."
+In the preceding example, all results returned have LICENSE_INCLUDED as the value in the field named licenseModel and either a value greater than 40 as the value for the field named dataStoragePercentage or anything that's not FAILED for the value of the field named lifecycleState.

-Search does not perform left-to-right evaluation to reduce ambiguity or clarify intent.
+Search doesn't perform left-to-right evaluation to reduce ambiguity or clarify intent.

 Date and Time Values